Norris badgering leads to McLaren chrome throwback livery - Speedcafe.com

 “So I’m getting to relive that.
 As I say, every year I’ve been pestering him a little bit, that I want to go back a little bit in this direction.

-“I know it’s just for one race, but it’s kind of cool to relive a little bit of what got me into Formula 1 in some ways, also knowing it’s a very historic part of McLaren, and it was very successful, with Lewis winning his first world championship.
+“I know it’s just for one race, but it’s kind of cool to relive a little bit of what got me into Formula 1 in some ways, also knowing it’s a very historic part of McLaren, and it was very successful, with Lewis winning his first world championship.”

 Casting his eye over the livery, team-mate Oscar Piastri said: “I grew up watching McLaren in its chrome era back in the late 2000s, early 2010s.